paradigma-cl/unbreakableID/README.md

 • Limited Bandwidth: The total number of transactions per block is limited by the block size of blockchains.
 To maintain fairness and to give all nodes a chance to become a leader in the next round, all nodes should receive a newly announced block at roughly the same time.
 Therefore, the block size is typically limited by an average uplink bandwidth of nodes.

 • Endless Ledger: The integrity of blockchains depends on the ability of anyone to audit them back to the first block.
-As the system makes forward progress and issues new blocks, the cost of an audit grows linearly with time, which makes booting up new nodes progressively more time consuming.
+As the system makes forward progress and issues new blocks, the cost of an audit grows linearly with time, which makes booting up new nodes progressively more time-consuming.
 This is an endless ledger problem.

 #### 2.2.5 Using the Immutability of the Blockchain to Build a Naming System